 Digital Literacy involves using ICT purposefully as a tool for learning.
 Our children learn to use the internet to search for information, use the keyboard to type text, make modifications to their work including changing the font size and colour, and to save and retrieve their work.
 The children use Ipads to take their own photos and videos and learn to manipulate these images.

 Information Technology is the understanding of how ICT is used beyond school and how to keep safe on the internet.
 Our children experience ICT in the wider world at the supermarket on one of our school trips and at home.

-Our children have access to a bank of laptops and iPads which are used to support many other subjects including Maths and Literacy.
-We also use Purple Mash, Reading Eggs, Phonics Play and other software packages to aid teaching and learning.
+Our children have access to a bank of laptops and iPads to support their learning.
+We use Purple Mash, Phonics Play and other software packages to aid teaching and learning.
 We have interactive whiteboards in every classroom and these are used daily to further enable and enhance learning.

-We teach e-safety as an explicit part of our curriculum through Computing and PSHE.
+We teach e-safety as an explicit part of our curriculum through Computing and PSHRE.
 We discuss issues such as; keeping personal information private, trusting people and sources online, treating others online as we would in real life, posting images online, and what to do if anything makes children feel uncomfortable online.
 We also use the Hector's World and Lee & Kim's Adventure cartoons to introduce children to e-safety issues, as well as stories such as Smartie the Penguin and Digiduck’s Big Decision.

-Reviewed by Subject leader March 2018
+(Reviewed by Subject leader March 2022)